-- not approved, with required information or changes to be provided within a time period specified by the committee.
+- approved; - conditionally approved, with required information or changes to be provided within a time period specified by the committee; or - not approved, with required information or changes to be provided within a time period specified by the committee.
 The DHS/DDS Case Manager convenes the Team within ten days of receipt of the committee minutes and summary for review and necessary modifications to the PIP.